 Although he would like to just watch TV all week, while I work, that is to going to cut it.
 I told him to grab one of the kids cookbooks and pick something to learn to cook.
 Well make, in this case since this is a no bake pudding cake that anyone that can read can make.
 Now that we have this recipe in the bag, we are ordering what other combinations we could make using the same recipe as a guide…

-I am so proud of my 10-year-old that he was willing to try something new.
+I am so proud of my 13-year-old that he was willing to still help his mom in the kitchen.
 We are true believers that boys and girls, should all learn their way around a kitchen.

 S’mores Pudding Cake Recipe

 What you need to make a No-bake Pudding Cake